-Overview: Our 4th annual Dissemination and Implementation Science Workshop is going virtual this year and will be conducted over the course of 3 recorded modules with an optional consultation follow-up.
-We have recruited the help of 4 dissemination and implementation researchers who were successful in attaining NIH funding for a dissemination and implementation (D&I) project application.
-Each investigator will present their D&I project in a facilitated discussion with Community Engagement and Outreach (CEO) Core Director, Paul Estabrooks, PhD.
-They will provide insight into the keys and strategies that can be applied to your own D&I grant applications.
+Overview: Our 4th annual Dissemination and Implementation Science Workshop was virtual this year and conducted over the course of 3 recorded modules with an optional consultation follow-up.
+We recruited the help of 4 dissemination and implementation researchers who were successful in attaining NIH funding for a dissemination and implementation (D&I) project application.
+Each investigator presented their D&I project in a facilitated discussion with Community Engagement and Outreach (CEO) Core Director, Paul Estabrooks, PhD.
+They provided insight into the keys and strategies that can be applied to your own D&I grant applications.
 See more details and access the recorded presentations below.

 2020 D&I Workshop:

 This annual event is organized by members of The Great Plains IDeA-CTR Community Engagement and Outreach Core.

 A major goal of the GP IDeA-CTR Network is to increase the number of successful clinical and translational researchers working on innovative ways to reach medically underserved populations and improve the health of individuals living within our region.
 To achieve this goal, facilitating research on dissemination and implementation science – the study of how best to move research evidence into practice – is critical.
 Workshops such as these are meant to assist researchers in developing and using innovative tools and approaches, and leading CTR teams.
 Implementation science is the study of methods that influence the integration of evidence-based interventions into practice settings.
 Dissemination is the process of facilitating the adoption and reach of evidence-based interventions across clinical and community settings.